TannerGilbert/LoRa-Introduction/TTN_Introduction/README.md

 ## Creating a sender script

-The LMIC library already includes multplie scripts to communicate with The Things Network, which can be accessed under **Examples > MCCI LoRaWAN LMIC Library**.
-In this guide we'll use the `ttn_abp` script.
+The LMIC library includes multiple scripts to communicate with The Things Network, which can be accessed under **Examples > MCCI LoRaWAN LMIC Library**.
+In this guide, we'll use the `ttn_abp` script.

 To get the script to work, you have to enter the **Network Session Key**, **App Session Key**, and **Device Address** from the Overview tab of the device.
-You'll also have to update the **lmic_pinmap lmic_pins** variables depending on how you connected it to your microcontroller.
+You'll also have to update the **lmic_pinmap lmic_pins** variables depending on what microcontroller and LoRa module you're using.

 For the Heltect ESP32 Lora (V2) the pins look as follows